Information about Coronavirus (COVID-19)Published Date: 01 Jul 2020

 What is the coronavirus?

-COVID-19 is a new illness that can affect the lungs and airways.
+COVID-19 is an illness that can affect the lungs and airways.
 It's caused by a virus called coronavirus.
 Most people will have mild symptoms (dry cough, high temperature) and recover quickly.
 However, the virus is hospitalising some people and causing death in around one in 100 people.
 Those most likely to become seriously unwell are the elderly and those who are already unwell with other heath conditions.
 Children and younger adults tend to have much milder symptoms, but those with severe asthma or weakened immune systems could still have serious complications.

 Where can I get more information about the coronavirus?